jgrand-gh/ai_agent/README.md

 - Read file contents securely
 - Execute Python files with optional arguments
 - Write or overwrite files (with directory constraints)
-- Calculator application for evaluating mathematical expressions
+- Calculator application for evaluating mathematical expressions (can be used to test AI Agent capabilities)

 ## Requirements